Businessman sits at desk holding coffee mug and looking at mobile phone.

 What if you didn’t activate your card as soon as you got it?

-If you don’t activate a credit card within a certain time and don’t use it, your account may be closed automatically and be reported as 'closed by credit grantor', which could have a negative impact on your credit.
-This may affect your credit by increasing your credit utilization ratio, shortening your credit history, or reducing your credit mix.
+If you don’t activate a credit card within a certain time, the card issuer may close your account and report it to a credit bureau as “closed by credit grantor.”
+This could have a negative impact on your credit by increasing your credit utilization ratio, shortening your credit history, or reducing your credit mix.

 How long do you have to activate a credit card?